masumsoft/express-cassandra/docs/usage.md

 regardless of the migration setting, `safe` is always used to protect inadvertent deletion of your data.

+Note that some environments might not support tty console, so asking the user for confirmation in the terminal may throw errors.
+If you face such problems or want to automate the migration process in a dev/staging environment then you can set the property `disableTTYConfirmation: true` in the ormOptions.
+This will do the migrations without asking for a confirmation from the user.

 If `createKeyspace=false`, then it won't be checked whether the specified keyspace exists and, if not, it won't get created automatically.